 While you need to understand your own circumstances and changing needs, often one of the main reasons customers let their insurance lapse is to save money.

-An insurance policy can seem like an unnecessary expense and with any luck it may not be necessary at all.
-But ironically, not being covered for an event that actually happens can be far more expensive than the cost of a policy.
+An insurance policy may be yet another expense in your budget but ironically, not being covered for an event that actually happens can be far more expensive than the cost of a policy.

 Insurance through super is an option where you don’t have to pay for your policy from your household budget, however it does come out of your super and proceeds may be subject to tax.
 Accordingly, you need to carefully consider your personal circumstances and decide whether this option is right for you.

-1 The own-occupation option is no longer available on new total and permanent disablement policies held in superannuation.
+1 For example, the own-occupation option is no longer available on new total and permanent disablement policies held in superannuation.

 Learn more about the importance of insurance